• Ticket Fines and Penalties in Missouri

 Check Your MO Driving Record

 Always check your driving record after a ticket violation.
 Verify that all points are accurate so you have a clear assessment of where you stand.
-If, for example, you notice you're within one or two points of a suspension, you may inquire about enrolling into a Driver Improvement Program (DIP) with the intent of trimming your point total.
+If, for example, you notice you're within one or two points of a suspension, you may inquire about enrolling into a Driver Improvement Program (DIP) with the intent of trimming your total points.

 In addition to the infractions described above, you may lose your driving privileges for violating any of the restrictions associated with an instruction permit or intermediate license.